 Even if you and your spouse are not in a place where you feel you can be in the same room as them, you both need to try to determine some way to put aside your differences for the good of the children and tell them about the divorce together.
 It will be better for the children if the divorce is presented as a joint decision, as much as possible, and to not point fingers or seem bitter towards your spouse.
 Being united will also give your children more confidence that you can still parent them, as a team, and with as little disruption as possible.

-The caring and persistent attorneys at Mevorah Law Offices, LLC. will do our best to give you the outcome you wish for in your divorce.
+The caring and persistent attorneys at Mevorah & Giglio Law Offices. will do our best to give you the outcome you wish for in your divorce.
 Our DuPage County family law attorneys will regularly give you updates on the status of your case and work to make sure you are properly informed.
 Contact us if you would like to set up a free consultation at 630-932-9100.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: